redhatNORDICS/consulting-lab/README.md

 This variables forces Ansible to use the labhost as a jumpserver to reach the VM's that we create.

-When the vm-create role runs, it will add a host entry to the `[vms]` group automatically.
+When the vm-create role runs, it will add a host entry to the `[vms]` group automatically and enter the IP using `ansible_host` ['vm-create/tasks/static-ip.yml'](/roles/vm-create/tasks/static-ip.yml).
 We will then be able to connect to VM either right away, or on our next playbook run without touching anything.

 ```